taboca/browser-adaptation-dynamic-theme/README.md

 ## Adapting the Firefox Theme to the Operating System

-* Jacob Birkett, in his project Firefox Native Dark, explores the concept of adaptation however focusing in the exercise of matching against the operating system. https://github.com/spikespaz/firefox-nativedark
+* Jacob Birkett, in his project Firefox Native Dark, explores the concept of adaptation however focusing in the exercise of matching against the operating system. https://github.com/spikespaz/firefox-nativedark.
+Jacob have mentioned that his extension gets the accent color from the Windows 10 operating system, which is defined by the user in the Windows Personalization Settings.
+He also informed that his extension can't get the data in Linux.